joebew42/joebew42.github.io/_drafts/2020-05-16-dependency-injection-with-elixir.markdown

 ## A quick example of dependency injection

-I will take some inspirations from the [birthday greetings kata](https://github.com/xpmatteo/birthday-greetings-kata).
-There you have a function that have to send a birthday greeting message to all the employees which have the birthday on the current day.
+I will take some inspirations from the [birthday greetings kata](https://github.com/xpmatteo/birthday-greetings-kata), where you have to send a birthday greeting message to all the employees who have the birthday on the current day.

-A function like that could looks like:
+Suppose we'll write something like this:

 ```elixir
 def send_greetings() do